godotengine/godot-docs/classes/class_node.rst

 - void **move_child** **(** :ref:`Node<class_Node>` child_node, :ref:`int<class_int>` to_position **)**

 Moves a child node to a different position (order) among the other children.
 Since calls, signals, etc are performed by tree order, changing the order of children nodes may be useful.
+If ``to_position`` is negative, the index will be counted from the end.

 \ **Note:** Internal children can only be moved within their expected "internal range" (see ``internal`` parameter in :ref:`add_child<class_Node_method_add_child>`).